IngridMorstrad/IngridMorstrad.github.io/content/posts/activities/wibu.md

 I'd often forget what day it was.
 For example, I thought it was a Wednesday when it was a Thursday.
 I sleep in late often because I haven't had to set alarms except for a few days when there were early morning appointments.
 Cash inflow is obviously worse, but it's interesting to try and think of other ways you could earn money.
 A tech job is surely one of the best ways to get a large, constant, regular inflow of money but there is definitely a dopamine hit from being able to find new ways, even if the amounts are tiny.
 Taking up new things is a challenge, but also validating.

+## Regrets
+Only that I don't spend more time with people!